btmonier/vidger-shiny/markdown/faq.md

 <br>

 #### On the 'Submit and QC' page, what are the transformation methods for counts? <a id="subqctran"></a>
-ViDGER can transform count using the transformation functions from the [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) package (Love et al. 2014).
+VIDGER can transform count using the transformation functions from the [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) package (Love et al. 2014).
 Currently there are four options:

 * **Normal log: log2(n + pseudocount)**
   The most common transformation technique is the logarithm, defined as "Normal log" in the parameters.
 This is implemented using the following formula: